 Some people compare kava to addictive substances because it can be mind-altering.
 However, they are not the same.
 Kava alters your mind in a positive way, for a brief period.
 Kava has been used for centuries and has been studied and tested.
+Kava has been determined to be safe.
 However, many people still ask: is kava addictive?

 Kava has not been found to be addictive among users.
 Even those who take kava daily report that at times when they do stop using it, they do not experience withdrawal symptoms.
 Meaning, they do not have symptoms that make them feel they need to continue using kava.